keptn/lifecycle-toolkit/docs/docs/contribute/docs/code-docs.md

   discusses Markdown structure and background.
 * [Basic Syntax](https://www.markdownguide.org/basic-syntax/)
-  summarizes the standard Markdown syntax that is support by almost all Markdown variants.
+  summarizes the standard Markdown syntax that is supported by almost all Markdown variants.
 * [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/)
   is a handy reference for the most commonly used Markdown elements.